 Welcome

-At DavidSligarRemains (yes, I'm still here), I wish to share my experiences (and others) regarding the unending pursuit of reconciliation, being made right in a world which is largely diametrically opposed to that goal.
+At DavidSligarRemains (yes, I'm still here, despite relentless addiction issues, 6 years in hospice with an ALS diagnosis, 7 more in asst. living, CIDP (chronic inflammatory demyelinating polyradiculopathy), and an incarceration bordering on a living hell).
+I wish to share my experiences (and those of others) regarding the unending pursuit of reconciliation, being made right in a world which is largely opposed to that goal.
 From birth on, we are all about the self.
-I have found, the hard way, that it's not about me at all.
-It's about finding my Creator, becoming more and more intimate with Him in the brief time we have been given, and extending the opportunity to access the process that achieves this goal most readily...the gift of reconciliation activated in our individual lives.
-There are certain keys that move along this most wonderful trajectory.
-I'll do my utmost to share as best I can what I've personally discovered, and some of the many profound thinkers past, and a few current, who also know this truth to be accessible.
+Thank God I have found, the hard way, that it's not about me at all.
+It's about finding my Creator, becoming more and more intimate with Him in the brief time we have been given, and extending the opportunity to access the process that achieves this goal most readily...the gift of reconciliation activated in our individual lives and the lives of others.
+There are certain keys that move one along on this most wonderful trajectory.
+I'll do my utmost to convey as best I can what I've personally discovered, alongside some of the many profound thinkers past, and a few current, who also know this truth to be accessible.
 So hop aboard the Recon101 train and see for yourself how wonderful life can be.
 It truly is the most amazing discovery, gratifying to the ultimate, and it's right there before us to realize.

 The Biggest Questions of ALL: WHO AM I, and WHY AM I HERE? ( a bit of verbiage before the blogs)